WoodleyBrew/PPlus-Knowledge-Database/Characters/Olimar.md

   </ul>
 </div>

-<h4> <i>Remember that many posts and links are from years ago and may have outdated info due to P+ / PM being updated over the years</i>
+<h4> <i>Remembe that many posts and links are from years ago and may have outdated info due to P+ / PM being updated over the years</i>

 <h1> Overview
 <h3> <a href="https://rukaidata.com/P+/Olimar/">Frame Data</a>